Royal Commission into Institutional Responses to Child Sexual Abuse

-The Royal Commission into Institutional Responses to Child Sexual Abuse was a royal commission announced in November 2012 and established in 2013 by the Australian government pursuant to the Royal Commissions Act 1902 to inquire into and report upon responses by institutions to instances and allegations of child sexual abuse in Australia.
-The establishment of the commission followed revelations of child abusers being moved from place to place instead of their abuse and crimes being reported.
-There were also revelations that adults failed to try to stop further acts of child abuse.
+The Royal Commission into Institutional Responses to Child Sexual Abuse was announced in November 2012 and established in 2013 by the Australian government pursuant to the Royal Commissions Act 1902 to inquire into and report upon responses by institutions to instances and allegations of child sexual abuse in Australia.
+The establishment of the Commission followed revelations of child abusers being moved from place to place instead of their crimes being reported to police.
+There were also revelations adults failed to try to stop further acts of child abuse.
 The commission examined the history of abuse in educational institutions, religious groups, sporting organisations, state institutions and youth organisations.
 The final report of the commission was made public on 15 December 2017.

 Background

 During the late 1990s and early 2000s, allegations were made of child sexual abuse in the Catholic Church in Australia and in a number of other religious and non-religious institutions.
 Some of these allegations led to convictions, trials and ongoing investigations into acts committed by Catholic priests and members of Catholic religious orders.
 Some of the allegations relate to incidents alleged to have taken place during the 1950s, others later.
 There were calls for a Royal Commission since the late 1990s.

 Similar allegations against the Roman Catholic Church had been made in the United States, in Ireland, in Canada, in Belgium, and several other European countries.
 In Ireland, the government's Commission to Inquire into Child Abuse was established in 2000 and presented its final report to the Dáil in 2009, covering allegations of child abuse from 1936 onwards.

 A 1996 parliamentary inquiry in Western Australia attempted to review the extent of abuse, including sexual abuse, of children in state care; however it realised that the scope of the task was too big.
 In South Australia there were allegations that the Government of South Australia was not accurately reporting the numbers of children being sexually abused in remote parts of the state.
 In Queensland, during 1999 the Commission of Inquiry into Abuse of Children in Queensland Institutions (headed by Leneen Forde, a former Governor of Queensland), investigated the treatment of children in 159 licensed government and non-government institutions from 1911 to 1999.
 In its report, the Inquiry found that abuse had occurred and made 42 recommendations relating to contemporary child protection practices, youth justice and redress of past abuse.